 The Student Support Services Unit provides students with assistance in the areas of admissions, transcript evaluation, academic and financial aid counseling, advisement, and registration.
 Also, mentoring, tutoring, and other student support services are provided for students pursuing both academic and non-academic credit coursework and training activities.
 These services are offered weekdays and weekends at selected hours.
-The services are provided on- site, in the students' communities; via telephone, email, and zoom; and at the Universities Center location.
+The services are provided on- site, in the student's communities, and at the Universities Center location.
 Additionally, the School of Lifelong Learning works in concert with the Division of Student Life to coordinate student involvement in the community through volunteerism or community service opportunities that engage students in service at various community- based sites.